 - FHA, VA, USDA, Home Ready, and ND Housing mortgage loans available

-We’re happy to walk you through it all with you and help make your dream home a reality!
+We’re happy to walk through it all with you and help make your dream home a reality!

 1. Get the application.

 The application asks questions about your home and your finances.
-As soon as you’ve finished the application, we’ll review your request for approval.
+As soon as you’ve finished the application, we’ll review your request.

 3. We’ll contact you to coordinate your closing date.

 A few days before closing, your mortgage loan officer will contact you to walk through the final information.